mohbenaicha/Intelligent-agents-and-reinforcement-learning/README.md

 # Wumpus-world-naive-beeline-probablistic-DQNN-agent

 It's best to download the files together in a single directory and use the ipynb to simulate training without renaming any of .py source code files.

-Simple nested loop application of a naive wumpus world agent
+1. Simple nested loop application of a naive wumpus world agent

-Simple nested loop application of a naive wumpus world agent + shortest return pat
+2. Simple nested loop application of a naive wumpus world agent + shortest return pat

-OOP-based application of probabilistic reasoning agent using bayesian networks
+3. OOP-esque application of probabilistic reasoning agent using bayesian networks

-Deep reinforcement Q-learning agent
+4. Deep reinforcement Q-learning agent